melvinzhang/garden/content/posts/the_paleo_diet.md

 Acid-Base balance

-Walnuts (4.2) and Macadamia nuts (6.3) have a favorable omega 6 to omega 3 ratio
+Walnuts (4.2) and Macadamia nuts (6.3) have a favorable omega-6 to omega-3 ratio

 Perilla oil (0.27)